 Note: Courses can be transferred only if they apply to a student's requirements for his or her chosen major at NYIT.
 Additional coursework not directly applicable to specific degree requirements may transfer as elective credit.
 Transfer credit will not be awarded in excess of degree requirements.

 No. Transfer credit is recorded with the designation "TC" on an NYIT transcript and will not count toward GPA.
 Grades from courses transferred may be used in certain circumstances to help determine specific honors at graduation.

 Grades of C- or better are transferable with exceptions for certain majors.

 Grades of D+ and D are acceptable only under the following conditions:

 Students may be advised to retake some courses in which they earned C+, C, C-, or D grades if they are seeking internships or admission to certain professional schools.

 Grades of D- are not transferable.

-You need to submit all official transcripts to NYIT and to an approved foreign transcript evaluation agency, such as World Education Services and Globe Language Services.
+You need to submit all official transcripts to NYIT and to an approved foreign transcript evaluation agency, such as World Education Services, Globe Language Services, and SpanTran Evaluation Services.
 These agencies certify accreditation status of the school, attendance, duration of study, type of degree, as well as grades and number of credits earned in U.S. terms.
 Students are advised to submit course descriptions/outlines/syllabi to facilitate the transfer evaluation process.

 Please note: This transcript evaluation report is required for NYIT to consider your international coursework for transfer credit.
 You should start the process as early as possible to ensure your credits are prepared before registration.